jeroenterheerdt/HAsmartirrigation/README.md

 ## DONE
 - make it work: add sensors for rain based on OpenWeatherMap.
 Idea is to call update the data each hour and keep a rolling total for the day.
+- make it work: calculate evotranspiration based on fao56...
+- make it work: include snow in percipitation, not just rain
+- make it work: metric system internally, but configurable whether to work with metric or imperial (can we read that setting from HA?)
+- make it work: provide a way to configure gpm/lpm for irrigation system
+- make it work: rainfall - ev < 0: irrigation, else not. figure out how long the system needs to run to re-fill the bucket.
+If irrigating, reset values.
+Otherwise, keep values as is.
+- make it work: actually call the right things to start / stop irrigation